mehlah/jokemachine/README.md

 # Jokemachine

+This is a companion repo for a live code session I did at http://webenvert.fr.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine